 Consider the intent of your content

 When you create your content, do you provide a satisfactory answer to your visitor’s question?
 If your user’s need has been met, then they will most likely move on after they’ve read your page.
-This tends to happen more with blog or news sites.
+This tends to happen more with blogs or news sites.

 Did you know that Google Analytics will show you how long your viewers stay on a page?
 This will tell you if they’re reading it or quickly moving on.

 This is why you have Google Analytics implemented on your website.
 You can find data on any metric you can think of.